-"BSA troops have to be sponresearched the organizations that sored by a non-profit group," explains Andresen.
+"BSA troops have to be sponsored by a non-profit group," explains Andresen.
 "Some are sponsored by churches or religious organizations that have said they would disband if the rules were changed.
-So far, we have heard of about a half dozen troops that have lost their sponsors, and with it all the tion that started to attract a lot of material they bought over the years.
+So far, we have heard of about a half dozen troops that have lost their sponsors, and with it all the material they bought over the years.
 We will now work on helping them reorganize."

-Gay scout leaders are still pro-BSA's ban on gays.
-GLAAD (for- hibited and that is something Anmerly the Gay & Lesbian Alliance dresen will continue to fight for.
-Against Defamation) supported "Ending the ban on gay youth is a step in the right direction," he says, The fight has had a profound im- adding that he will continue to fight pact on both parents.
-"I was very in- for what he believes in.
-Andresen Limited but Welcome Support for Policy Change While some distanced themselves from the Andresen family, or voted not to support the push to change BSA's policy about denying membership to individuals based on their sexual orientation, others came forward in support.
+Gay scout leaders are still prohibited and that is something Andresen will continue to fight for.
+"Ending the ban on gay youth is a step in the right direction," he says, adding that he will continue to fight for what he believes in.
+Andresen and his wife have also joined the battle for marriage equality.
+He hopes that his town, his church, and his community will support him and his family in the fight that's still ahead.

+Limited but Welcome Support for Policy Change

+While some distanced themselves from the Andresen family, or voted not to support the push to change BSA's policy about denying membership to individuals based on their sexual orientation, others came forward in support.
 In January the board at Temple Isaiah in Lafayette supported the clergy's current policy of not writing Eagle Scout recommendations or signing off on religious awards for the Boy Scouts until the BSA membership policy was changed, and in February, members of the Lafayette Christian Church (Disciples of Christ) board of directors unanimously passed a resolution urging the Boy Scouts of America "to recognize the achievements of all Boy Scouts, including those who identify themselves as homosexuals."
 Others were very involved, such as Wendell Baker, the Scoutmaster for Troop 234 in Moraga, and Steve Tennant, the Committee Chairman of Troop 57 in Orinda, Eric Andresen said.
 "Both of these gentlemen have been involved with me every step of the way - Wendell's Troop actually 'adopted' me and Ryan after we were kicked out of Troop 212," wrote Andresen in an email.
 "Both Wendell and Steve have been instrumental in getting our local Council to be the first to take a support position on the current policy being considered by BSA, too."
-MORAGA VALLEY SWIM & TENNIS CLUB Discover All That We Have To Offer